music-encoding/guidelines/_guidelines-v3/07-analysis/01-analysisdescribingrelationships.md

 The relationships between event elements, such as note, chord, and rest, are the basic material of musical analysis; the attributes described below ensure a closed network of these relations and provide the opportunity to record data useful for common analytical tasks.
 In the context of a formal analysis, for instance, the attributes presented here can be useful in the capture information about the structure of a musical work.

-The analysis module offers several attributes in the {% include link att-class="att.common.anl" %} class for the description of basic relationships:
+The analysis module offers several attributes in the {% include link att="common.anl" %} class for the description of basic relationships:

 {% include desc atts="att.common.anl/copyof att.common.anl/corresp att.common.anl/next att.common.anl/prev att.common.anl/sameas att.common.anl/synch" %}

-The {% include link att-class="att.alignment" %} class also contains an attribute for describing temporal relationships:
+The {% include link att="alignment" %} class also contains an attribute for describing temporal relationships:

 {% include desc atts="att.alignment/when" %}